Bounding the quantum dimension with contextuality: Appendix

 If $|I|=3$, then $I=\{(i-1,i),(i,i+1),(i+1,i+2)\}$ and we have $\alpha_i=\alpha_{i+1}=-1$.
 But now, the fact that $X= \eins - \ketbra{a_i}-\ketbra{a_{i+1}} \geq 0$ directly implies that $2(|I|-1) + 4 \mean{\sum_{k=1}^{N}\alpha_k \ketbra{a_k}} \geq 0.$ If $|I|=4$ there are three $\alpha_k =-1$ and we can use $X \geq 0$ two times, showing that again $2|I| + 4 \mean{\sum_{k=1}^{N}\alpha_k \ketbra{a_k}} \geq 0.$ All this can be iterated, resulting in two different bounds, for $|I|$ odd and $|I|$ even.

 To complete the proof, we have to consider a general $I$ which does not necessarily form a single block.
-One can then consider the different blocks, and since $|I|$ is odd, at least one of the blocks contains an odd number of index pairs.
+One can then consider the different blocks and, since $|I|$ is odd, at least one of the blocks contains an odd number of index pairs.
 Then, summing up the bound for the single blocks leads to $2(|I|-1) + 4 \mean{\sum_{k=1}^{N}\alpha_k \ketbra{a_k}} \geq 0.$

-Finally, in order to justify Eq.~(6) in the main text for the three-dimensional case, we shortly have to discuss what happens if one of the observables is proportional to the identity.
-But then, the mean value $\mean{\chi_{N}}$ reduces to inequalities which will be discussed later (see Lemma 9 in Appendix A4).
+Finally, in order to justify Eq.~(6) in the main text for the three-dimensional case, we have to discuss what happens if one of the observables is proportional to the identity.
+However, then the mean value $\mean{\chi_{N}}$ reduces to inequalities which will be discussed later (see Lemma 9 in Appendix A4).